zxypa/LRDI/README.md

-# SFIS: Structured Feature Interaction for Lightweight Image Super-Resolution
+# Structured Feature Interaction with Stability Constraints for Image Super-Resolution

-This repository contains the official PyTorch implementation of **SFIS**, a lightweight and structured feature interaction framework for single image super-resolution.
-SFIS aims to balance expressive feature interaction modeling, structural consistency, and computational efficiency.

----

 ## Environment